movi1/group-solarpanel/README.md

 git clone git@github.com:movi1/group-solarpanel.git
 ```

+## Create File Structure

+- Amongst yourselves, Choose someone to do this locally and then push it to the main branch using GIT or GIT DESKTOP.

+First of all let’s set up the basic structure on the main branch:
+- HTML
+- CSS
+- JS

+**Note that this is the only time we will be touching this branch for now, afterwards you will be creating a develop branch and this will be your working/changing branch.**

+## Creating Branches

 Choose someone (maybe the same person as before or someone else) to add a new branch locally called  develop.